 This course reviews the history and background of federal taxation.
 Students learn the tax definitions of gross income, deductions, and gains and losses, and they examine accounting methods approved by the IRS.
 The preparation of federal income tax returns is also covered.
-Lecture [2.00], Laboratory [2.00].

-ACC 110 - Financial Accounting (3)
+ACC-110 Financial Accounting

 This course is an introduction to the theory of accounting and the procedures necessary to produce financial statements.
 This course focuses on the classification, valuation and communication of financial information.
 An emphasis will be placed on the usefulness of financial accounting concepts.
-Lecture [2.00], Laboratory [2.00].

-ACC 115 - Government and Not-for-Profit Accounting (3)
+ACC-115 Government and Not-for-Profit Accounting

 This course provides the student with the foundations of accounting for governmental and not-for-profit organizations.
 It introduces students to accounting standards and those applications germane to governmental and not-for- profit entities.
 Emphasis is placed on fund accounting, budgeting, financial reporting, and accounting procedures.
-Lecture [2.00], Laboratory [2.00].

-ACC 120 - Computerized Accounting (3)
+ACC-120 Computerized Accounting

 This course provides the student with the skills necessary to use popular computerized accounting packages such as QuickBooks or Peachtree for Windows.
 The student will obtain a theoretical accounting background.
 The student, using basic accounting concepts, will prepare and analyze various accounting documents, reports and statements.
 It is recommended that this course be taken concurrently with ACC-110 Financial Accounting.
-Lecture [2.00], Laboratory [2.00].

-ACC 202 - Intermediate Accounting I (3)
+ACC-202 Intermediate Accounting I

 This course is an in-depth study of accounting principles and their application to the preparation of financial statements.
 Students participate in a detailed study of current assets and current liabilities.
 The analysis and preparation of cash flow statement is also taught.
-Lecture [2.00], Laboratory [2.00].

-Prerequisite(s): ACC-210; minimum grade C.
+Prerequisite(s): ACC-210; Minimum grade C

-ACC 203 - Intermediate Accounting II (3)
+ACC-203 Intermediate Accounting II

-This course is an in-depth study of accounting principles as they relate to non-current assets, long-term liabilities, paid-in capital, retained earnings, accounting changes, and error analysis.
+This course is an in-depth study of accounting principles as they relate to non-current assets, longterm liabilities, paid-in capital, retained earnings, accounting changes, and error analysis.
 Earnings per share and financial statement analysis are also covered in this course.
-Lecture [2.00], Laboratory [2.00].

-ACC 206 - Hospitality Accounting (3)
+ACC-206 Hospitality Accounting

-This course is an introduction to basic accounting principles and procedures, which includes the preparation of financial statements, specifically designed for the hospitality industry.
-Lecture [2.00], Laboratory [2.00].
+2 Lab Hour(s)2 Lecture Hour(s)This course is an introduction to basic accounting principles and procedures, which includes the preparation of financial statements, specifically designed for the hospitality industry.

-ACC 210 - Managerial Accounting (3)
+ACC-210 Managerial Accounting

 This course explores accounting information as a tool used in decision making by management.
 Emphasis will be placed on cost behaviors as they relate to the planning, control and evaluation of a business entity.
-Lecture [2.00], Laboratory [2.00].

-ACC 215 - Topics in Accounting (3)
+ACC-215 Topics in Accounting

 This course is a study of current issues in the accounting profession and specialized areas of accounting.
 Topics will be varied and based upon an examination of recent cases and issues.
 Coverage will include new developments in accounting theory and practice and the pronouncements of various accounting bodies.
 The student will examine individual topics in greater depth than possible in traditional accounting courses.
 This course is not intended for students enrolled in an A.S. transfer program.
-Lecture [2.00], Laboratory [2.00].

-ACC 292 - Co-Op Work Experience [Accounting] (2)
+ACC-292 Co-Op Work Experience [Accounting]

 This course requires part-time student employment in a business organization in order to permit the student to gain knowledge of accounting practices.
 Co-Op job placement assistance is available through the Co-Op Office.
 1 lecture, 2 credits; plus 179 minimum hours work experience distributed over the semester.
-Lecture [1.00], Cooperative [12.00].

-ACC 293 - Co-Op Work Experience [Accounting] [3.00 cr.]
-(3)
+ACC-293 Co-Op Work Experience [Accounting]

 This course provides the student with practical, supervised experience in accounting.
-Through on-the-job experience, students acquire some of the practical expertise and knowledge needed to pursue a career in these fields.
+Through on-thejob experience, students acquire some of the practical expertise and knowledge needed to pursue a career in these fields.
 Students are supervised by a faculty member and job placement assistance is available through the Co-Op Office.
-1 lecture, 3 credits; plus 225 minimum hourswork experience distributed over the semester.
-Lecture [1.00], Cooperative [12.00].
+1 lecture, 3 credits; plus 225 minimum hours work experience distributed over the semester.